The 2017 Great Plumbing Bowl

 His advice for Arizona homeowners: “The smartest thing any homeowner can do for their plumbing system is to address the main offenders in city-supplied water: sediment; chemicals such as chlorine and trihalomethanes (a byproduct of chlorination); and calcium and magnesium (common in hard water).
 The best way to minimize the damage they cause is through water treatment and regular maintenance such as flushing and descaling water heaters.”

 Macias, originally from Redlands, Calif., has also lived in New Hampshire and Idaho.
-Besides working for Benjamin Franklin, he has also worked for his brother who was a plumber.
+Besides working for Stampede Plumbing, he has also worked for his brother who was a plumber.